New England Wild Flower Society

 white turtlehead

-Turtlehead gets its name from the shape of the flowers which mimic a turtle poking its head out of the shell.
-While restricted to moist soils in the wild, they do fine in the average garden soil as long as drought is avoided.
-Attractive to bumblebees and other pollinators, it is also a host plant for Baltimore checkerspot and buckeye butterflies.
+Turtlehead flowers look like a turtle poking its head out of the shell.
+While restricted to moist soils in the wild, they tolerate average garden soil as long as drought is avoided.
+Attractive to bumblebees and other pollinators and a host plant for Baltimore checkerspot and buckeye butterflies.

 Height: 18-30 in